Labuan Trust Company

 Clament graduated from the Middlesex University Business School in London in 1995 with Honors in Accounting and holds a Chartered Global Management Accountant qualifications which are jointly awarded by The Chartered Institute of Management Accountants of United Kingdom and the American Institute of Certified Public Accountants.
 He is also a member of The Chartered Institute Tax of Malaysia and The Asian Institute of Chartered Bankers.
 Clament is an approved Trust Officer licensed by the LFSA.

-(Malaysia Institute of Accountants Practicing Certificate No 4806 & Companies Commission of Malaysia Practicing Certificate No 202008001712 )
+(Malaysia Institute of Accountants Practicing Certificate number 4806, Companies Commission of Malaysia Practicing Certificate number 202008001712)

-Trained in Turquands, Ernst & Whinney, Mr Ho previously held senior management and director position in LION GROUP of companies.
+Trained in Turquands, Ernst & Whinney, Mr. Ho previously held senior management and director position in LION GROUP of companies.
 He has more than 35 years diverse working & cross-functional management experience in the field of Accounting, Auditing, Human Resources, Administration, Information Technology, Tax and Treasury.
-In 2018 Mr Ho started to embark into Trust Business.

-Mr Ho is a Fellow Member of The Association of Chartered Certified Accountant of United Kingdom and a member of Malaysian Institute of Accountants.
+Mr. Ho is a Fellow Member of The Association of Chartered Certified Accountant of United Kingdom and a member of Malaysian Institute of Accountants.
 He is also a member of The Chartered Tax Institute of Malaysia and a Certified Financial Planner, Malaysia.
-Mr Ho is an approved Trust Officer licensed by Labuan Financial Services Authority.
+Mr. Ho holds the Certified Anti-Money Laundering & Counter Financing of Terrorism Compliance Officer (CAMCO) and is an Associate member of The Asian Institute of Chartered Bankers .
+He is an approved Trust Officer licensed by Labuan Financial Services Authority and the Senior Partner of Ho, Ko, Chua & Partners Chartered Accountants.

 (Malaysia Institute of Accountants Practicing Certificate No 5836)